MATRIX of PES (anti-epidemic system)

 14-day numbers of seniors positive for covid-19 (per 100,000 population aged 65+).

 - The number of infected people is growing - is the virus spreading in the population?
 Rating: 0-30 points.
-Simplified calculation of the reproduction number- finer scaling used.
+Simplified calculation of the reproduction number.

 - Can we catch infected effectively and quickly?
 Rating: 0-30 points.
-Proportion of hospitalised unrecorded in the community in the last 14 days.
+Average positivity of tests for the last 7 days.

 The calculated index values are not automatically transferred to the readiness levels, they are always evaluated by experts.